 \section{Introduction}

 Virtual assistants have become popular in recent years and task-completion is one of their most important aspects.
-These assistants help users in accomplishing tasks such as finding restaurants, buying sports tickets, finding weather etc., by providing a natural language interface to many services or APIs available on the web.
-Figure \ref{fig:overview} shows a general architecture of a task-oriented dialogue system.
+These assistants help users in accomplishing tasks such as finding restaurants, buying sports tickets, finding the weather etc., by providing a natural language interface to many services or APIs available on the web.
 Most systems include a natural language understanding and dialogue state tracking module for semantic parsing of the dialogue history.
-This is followed by a policy module which interacts with the APIs, whenever required, and generates the actions to be taken by the system to continue the dialogue.
+This is followed by a policy module which interacts with the APIs, whenever required, and generates the actions to be taken by the system to continue the dialog.
 In the end, the Natural Language Generation (NLG) module converts these actions into an utterance, which is surfaced to the user.
 Being the user-facing interface of the dialogue system, NLG is one of the most important components impacting user experience.

 Traditional NLG systems heavily utilize a set of templates to produce system utterances.
-Although, the use of templates gives good control over the outputs generated by the system, defining templates becomes increasingly tedious as more APIs are added.
-Supporting multi-domain conversations spanning across multiple APIs quickly grows out of hand, requiring expert linguists and rigorous testing to ensure the grammatical correctness and appropriateness of generated utterances.
+Although the use of templates gives good control over the outputs generated by the system, defining templates becomes increasingly tedious as more APIs are added.
+Supporting multi-domain conversations spanning multiple APIs quickly grows out of hand, requiring expert linguists and rigorous testing to ensure the grammatical correctness and appropriateness of generated utterances.
 Consequently, data-driven generative approaches have gained prominence.
 Such systems require much less effort and can generate utterances containing novel patterns.
 Meanwhile, with the rapid proliferation of personal assistants, supporting large number of APIs across multiple domains has become increasingly important, resulting in research on supporting new APIs with few labelled examples (few-shot learning).
-To this end, generative models pre-trained on large amounts of unannotated text corpus have been increasingly successful.
+To this end, generative models pre-trained on large amounts of unannotated text have been increasingly successful.